elibroftw/blog.elijahlopez.ca/content/posts/ai.md

 ## Local AI Models

-The best aggregate about open-source LLMs is [r/LocalLLaMA](https://www.reddit.com/r/LocalLLaMA/).
+The best aggregate about open weight LLMs is [r/LocalLLaMA](https://www.reddit.com/r/LocalLLaMA/).
 However, it should be noted there is a base knowledge expectations required.
 I'll go over it briefly.

-### How to Run Open-Source Models
+### How to Run Open Weight Models

 This section comes first because it's derived from the resources in the rest of this page.
 The models you will be able to download will be limited by your RAM.
 To run a model locally, you may need [hardware](#ai-hardware).
-Next, pick an open-source model based on the [benchmark](#benchmarks) closest to the task you want.
+Next, pick an open weight model based on the [benchmark](#benchmarks) closest to the task you want.
 In [LM Studio](https://lmstudio.ai/), search for the model, and [choose a quantization](/posts/how-to-pick-an-llm-quantization/) to download.

 Once you've downloaded models, you can load them in LM Studio, select a system prompt, and continue.
 You can also start a server and integrate with local apps that are ollama compatible.